mannyray/GarminBytePacking/README.md

 session.recordData(dataDoubleEquivalent);
 ```

-After running the watch app, you will have generated a fit file.
-At this point, I am assuming if you, the reader, are digging this deep then you must be familiar with how to extract the fit file, generated by this watch app.
+After running the watch app, you will have generated a FIT file.
+At this point, I am assuming if you, the reader, are digging this deep then you must be familiar with how to extract the FIT file, generated by this watch app.
 We load it onto our computer and run the script located in `TestParsing/script.py`:
 ```python
 import fitdecode